 But how often is “not too often”?
 I would say that it really depends on you.
-If you can still afford to eat out every week or twice a week, then go ahead.
+If you can still afford to eat out every week or twice a week without hurting your budget, then by all means, go ahead.
 Remember, it’s all about you wanting to save money.
-Obviously, if you sacrifice spending from eating out once or twice a month, the money you should have spent will be added to your fund.
+However, if you sacrifice spending from eating out once or twice a month, the money you should have spent will be added to your fund.

-However, we know the food is a basic need.
+Then again, we know that food is a basic need.
 I am not recommending that you don’t go out and try different kinds of food.
 As a matter of fact, I advise that you do.
-Try as much as you can but always eat healthily and wisely.
+Try as much as you can but always eat healthily and sensibly.

 4. Shop wisely